wjlee2020/whack-a-mole/readme.md

 The gameboard is created with css grid. <br/>
 I created each "mole hole" with a div tag as mentioned in the instructions. <br/>
+Utilizing display: grid with nth-child pseudo class, I was able to create the layout from the instruction with a cleaner code than if I had done it with display: flex which would have led me to create more sub containers in the html.

 Basic game play is determined by the timer flag which is initially set to false. <br/>
 When the Start button is clicked, the timer flag will change to true, run two main functions: